claustres/quasar-feathers-tutorial/README.md

 ### Backend

-In the boilerplate we generated a basic model for our messages in the datastore:
+In the boilerplate we generated a basic model for our messages and datastore in **api/src/models/messages.model.js**:
 ```javascript
 const NeDB = require('nedb')
 const path = require('path')